 Saving money allows you to buy things that you can’t afford regularly and getting on the property ladder is often seen as a vital landmark in life, and the more money we have, the earlier it is likely to happen.
 Saving money will give you a real sense of achievement when you manage to save up for the home that you want.

 6/ Home Improvement

-Be it buying a new television set, a new computer or radio, garden maintenance, repairing burst pipes, broken windows, or sorting out leaks, home improvement is something that is a vital fact of life.
+Be it buying a new television set, a new computer, garden maintenance, repairing burst pipes, broken windows, or sorting out leaks, home improvement is something that is a vital fact of life.
 Is your house in exactly the same state it was 5, 10, 20 years ago?
 Ongoing maintenance can be costly and is worth planning in advance for.

 7/ Holidays and leisure time